 In an era of rapidly escalating climate change, resource depletion, plastic pollution and species extinction, the necessity of taking action to minimise our environmental impact has never been as strong as it is today.

-With a socially responsible business model at our core, Run 4 Wales has a duty to deliver ambitiously green, sustainable and low impact events.
+With a socially responsible business model at our core, R4W has a duty to deliver ambitiously green, sustainable and low impact events.

 With over 50,000 participants taking part across our event programme each year, we recognise the important role we have in shaping the environmental behaviours of our participants; as well as the importance of minimising our environmental impact and setting an example in cutting plastics, minimising waste and avoiding unsustainable materials and business practices.

 We are committed to reducing our environmental impact and continually improving our environmental performance as an integral part of our business strategy.
 This is to be backed up by key environmental, social and governance factors (ESG) which will shape our approach to business development and future growth.

 To achieve our environmental ambitions, we recognise the need to be brave in pioneering new options.

 1) No waste to be sent to landfill by 2023 with an average recycling rate of 90% or above across the whole year within 5 years.

 2) Reduce dependency on plastic and damaging materials by 2023.

 3) Introduce and implement an ESG policy by 2022.